makedeb/makedeb-docs/makedeb/intro.md

 Besides the things you'd probably expect *makepkg* to do, makedeb takes care of converting the resulting binary into a format that fits the Debian packaging guidelines, including architecture name conversion, and, if makedeb-db is installed, conversion of dependency names.

-makedeb also features build dependency management on the Debian releases.
+On the Debian releases, makedeb also features build dependency management with APT.